paketo-buildpacks/php/rfcs/0001-restructure.md

   * provides: `php`
   * requires: none

-  This distribution must include popular modules like ldap, memcached, mongodb, mysqli, openssl, phpiredis, zlib etc.
+  This distribution must include popular modules like memcached, mongodb, mysqli, openssl, phpiredis, zlib etc. This buildpack also sets env vars for downstream consumers to use.

 * **composer**:
   Installs [`composer`](https://getcomposer.org), a dependency manager for PHP and makes it available on the `$PATH`